-Best 5 Day Tokyo Itinerary for First-Time Visitors
+Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

-For Tokyo, I definitely recommend pacing yourself, because it’s true what visitors say: you will be walking A LOT.
+For Tokyo, I recommend pacing yourself, because it’s true what visitors say: you will be walking a lot!

 Summary: 5 day Tokyo itinerary